Mr. Nixon was close but optimistic by one day.

 Many travelers had to change reservations they'd made

 ahead.
-We were glad we didn't have reservations ahead.
+We were glad we didn't have reservations ahead, at least

 Unusual European RV parked at Wye